Sacramento Bitcoin Tax Attorney

 Contact an Experienced Sacramento Bitcoin Attorney Today

 Bitcoin users in Sacramento have many more questions about the tax implications of cryptocurrencies than the ones we have answered here.
-Those who are concerned that their Bitcoin activities have triggered a taxable event should contact an experienced tax attorney to ensure they are in compliance.
-The tax attorneys of NewPoint Law Group have extensive experience in all areas of tax law and can deliver on-point guidance and aggressive advocacy.
-Contact us today at 1-800-358-0305 today or contact our firm online to assess your circumstance and develop a virtual currency income tax compliance plan.
+Those who are concerned that their bitcoin activities have triggered a taxable event should contact an experienced tax attorney to ensure they are in compliance.
+The tax attorneys of NewPoint Law Group, LLP, have extensive experience in all areas of tax law and can deliver on-point guidance and aggressive advocacy.
+Contact us today at 800-358-0305 or contact our firm online to assess your circumstance and develop a virtual currency income tax compliance plan.